Ruian (Ian) Shi

 Reconstructing evolutionary trajectories of mutation signature activities in cancer using TrackSig

-We developed a method to reconstruct mutational signature trajectories in cancer populations through time.
-Mutational activity was determined using a mixture of multinomials, and joint optimal segmentation was used to segment trajectories into distinct mutagenic periods.
+We developed a method to reconstruct mutational signature trajectories in cancer populations over time.
+Mutational activity was modeled using a mixture of multinomials, and joint optimal segmentation was applied to divide trajectories into distinct mutagenic periods.
+Nature Communications, 2020

 Projects